namoopsoo/namoopsoo.github.io/content/post/2025-01-11-comparing-embedding-models.md

 | "all-MiniLM-L12-v2" | 384 | 0.628 | 0.841 |
 |  "all-mpnet-base-v2" | 768 | 0.552 | 0.654 |

-I created dataset with `21` queries, and selected `81 documents`, marking the ones that are relevant for each query.
+I created a dataset with `21` queries, and selected `81 documents`, marking the ones that are relevant for each query.
 I added these ground truth indications into a `queries.yaml` , looking sort of like the following, since the use case is about querying for documents pertaining to food dishes.

 ```
 - query: Tacos al Pastor